6.2.10.3 mkresourceprofile

 • --attributes: Optionally specifies values for attributes of the resource profile.
 The following list outlines all of the available attributes:

-• iopsShareHC: Specifies the relative share of I/O bandwidth (IOPS) from high capacity (HC) storage media that is available to each client associated with the resource profile.
-Each client’s share is relative to all other client shares.
+• iopsShareEF, iopsShareHC: Specifies the relative share of I/O bandwidth (IOPS) from extreme flash (EF) or high capacity (HC) storage media that is available to each client associated with the resource profile.
+Each client’s share is relative to all other client shares associated with the corresponding media type.
 A higher share value implies higher priority.
-The range of valid values is 1-100, and the default is 1.
+The range of valid values is 1-100, and the default value is 1.

-• iopsLimitHC: Specifies the upper limit of the I/O bandwidth (IOPS) from high capacity (HC) storage media that is available to each client associated with the resource profile.
-The value represents a fraction out of 10000.
-The range of valid values is 1-10000.
-The default value is 10000 (effectively unlimited).
+• iopsLimitEF, iopsLimitHC: Specifies the upper limit of the I/O bandwidth (IOPS) from extreme flash (EF) or high capacity (HC) storage media that is available to each client associated with the resource profile.
+Each value represents a fraction out of 10000.
+The range of valid values is 1-10000, and the default value is 10000 (effectively unlimited).

-• enableFlashCache: Enables or disables use of flash cache for clients associated with the resource profile.
-The value is Boolean, and the default is true (enabled).
+• enableFlashCache, enableXrmemCache, enableFlashLog: Enables or disables use of the flash cache, XRMEM cache, or flash log for clients associated with the resource profile.
+Each value is Boolean, and the default is true (enabled).

-• xrmemCacheMin: Specifies the guaranteed minimum fraction of XRMEM cache available to each client associated with the resource profile.
-The range of valid values is 0-10000.
-The default value is 0 (no set minimum).
-If the sum of all values across all resource profiles exceeds 10000, then all values are proportionally scaled down.
-This option is valid only when enableXrmemCache=true.
+• flashCacheMin, xrmemCacheMin: Specifies the guaranteed minimum fraction of flash cache or XRMEM cache space available to each client associated with the resource profile.
+The range of valid values is 0-10000, and the default value is 0 (no set minimum).
+For each cache type, if the sum of all values across all resource profiles exceeds 10000, then all the values are proportionally scaled down.
+Each value applies only when the corresponding cache is enabled in the resource profile (for example, enableFlashCache=true).

-• xrmemCacheMax: Specifies the maximum fraction of XRMEM cache available to each client associated with the resource profile.
-This option is valid only when enableXrmemCache=true.
-The range of valid values is 0-10000.
-The default value is 10000.
-This option is valid only when enableXrmemCache=true.
+• flashCacheMax, xrmemCacheMax: Specifies the maximum fraction of flash cache or XRMEM cache space available to each client associated with the resource profile.
+The range of valid values is 0-10000, and the default value is 10000.
+Each value applies only when the corresponding cache is enabled in the resource profile (for example, enableFlashCache=true).

 Usage Notes